Cardiac Rehabilitation - Phases of Cardiac Rehab

 Depending on your condition and how you respond to rehab, you may stay in a

-particular phase or move back and forth among the various phases.
+certain phase or move back and forth among the various phases.
 There is no

 set length of time that you must stay in a specific phase.